 - A. Applicants: All individuals, regardless of ethnicity, nationality, or citizenship status, may apply as long as they are employed by, or affiliated with, an eligible institution as defined below. - B. Institutions: Eligible institutions include for-profit, non-profit, public, and private organizations.
 Examples include universities, colleges, hospitals, laboratories, companies, and agencies of local, state, and federal governments.
-The USAMRMC is especially interested in receiving applications from Historically Black Colleges and Universities/Minority Institutions (HBCU/MI). - C. Cost Sharing: Cost sharing is not a requirement for this award. - D. Other Eligibility Criteria:
+The USAMRMC is especially interested in receiving applications from Historically Black Colleges and Universities/Minority Institutions (HBCU/MI). - C. Cost Sharing: It is expected that institutions will cost share.
+Please see full details under "Major Equipment" located in Subsection V.F.2.c.

+D. Other Eligibility Criteria:
-1. Duplicate Submissions: Submission of the same research project to the FY03 PCRP under different award mechanisms is not allowed.
-This includes duplicate submissions under different award mechanisms by different PIs.
-The Government reserves the right to reject duplicative proposals.

-2. HBCU/MI: A goal of the DOD is to allocate funds for the CDMRP's peer reviewed research to fund proposals from HBCU/MI.
-This provision is based upon guidance from Executive Orders.2 Proposals submitted to the DOD are assigned HBCU/MI status if the submitting institution is so designated by the Department of Education on the date that the program announcement is released.
-The Department of Education list is posted on the CDMRP website at http://cdmrp.army.mil/funding/pdf/mipcrp012703.pdf under Minority Institutions.
+- 1. Duplicate Submissions: Submission of the same research project to the FY04 PCRP under different award mechanisms or to other CDMRP programs is discouraged.
+However, if similar research projects are submitted to this and other FY04 program announcements within the CDMRP, the applicant must provide a strong justification for submitting duplicate proposals and the proposal's relevance to prostate cancer in the "Proposal Relevance Statement."
+The Government reserves the right to reject duplicative proposals. - 2.
+HBCU/MI: A goal of the DOD is to allocate funds for the CDMRP's peer reviewed research to fund proposals from HBCU/MI.
+This provision is based upon guidance from Executive Orders.3 Proposals submitted to the DOD are assigned HBCU/MI status if the submitting institution is so designated by the Department of Education on the date that the program announcement is released.

 1 Title 32, Code of Federal Regulations, Part 219, Section 101(b)(4).
-Research involving collection or study of existing data, documents.

 Research involving collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens, if these sources are publicly available or if the information is recorded by the investigator in such a manner that subjects cannot be identified, is considered to be exempt under 32 CFR 219.101(b)(4).

-For additional information, refer to the document Research Involving Human Subjects and/or Anatomical Substances that will be available on the Regulatory Compliance and Quality web site at http://ohrp.osophs.dhhs.gov/humansubjects/guidance/expedited98
+2 For additional information, refer to the U.S. Department of Health and Human Services' Office of Human Research Protection website at http://ohrp.osophs.dhhs.gov/humansubjects/guidance/expedited98